-Spun SAF™ yarns offer cable manufacturers a cost-effective and lightweight solution.
+Spun SAF™ water-blocking yarns offer cable manufacturers a cost-effective and lightweight solution.
 Supplied on bobbins (size to suit manufacturing requirements) they are easy to onward process, require fewer line stops and can be wrapped around and/or placed along the length of the cable in voids vulnerable to water ingress.
 They are also suitable for smaller spaces where other ‘dry’ technologies are often too bulky and likely to dust.

 SAF™ water-blocking spun yarn technology reduces the mess, and associated maintenance costs that are common when using a ‘wet’ compound or loose powder and can withstand extreme temperatures sometimes experienced during cable operation.
 They also negate the need for different tapes/widths and so less working capital is tied up in stock.